-- (A) Caribbean Stud-A poker game played with a deck of fifty-two (52) cards dealt from a shoe in which the player receives five (5) cards and has a chance to double his/her bet prior to seeing all of the dealer's cards.
-Players are paid based upon the strength of his/her hand and the strength of the dealer's hand; - (B) Casino surveillance room-A room on a riverboat used by authorized personnel of a Class A licensee to monitor and record gaming and other activities conducted within the riverboat gaming operation; - (C) Chief administrative officer-Means the president of a corporation, the managing partner of a partnership, the general partner(s) of a limited partnership, the individual of a sole proprietorship, the managing agent

-- of a joint venture, or the managing agent of a limited liability company.
-For a consortium of financial participants where no formal chief administrative officer exists, chief administrative officer shall mean the chief administrative officer of the largest financial participant; - (D) Chip-A nonmetal or partly metal representative of value, redeemable for cash, and issued and sold by a holder of a Class A license for use in gaming other than in electronic gaming devices on the license holder's riverboat; - (E) Commission-The Missouri Gaming Commission or its agents; - (F) Commission surveillance room-A room(s) on each riverboat for the exclusive use of the commission or commission agents for monitoring and recording of gaming and other activities: - (G) Continuously docked excursion-A continuously docked excursion boat shall set a schedule of excursion as required by the definition of excursion.
+- (A) Casino surveillance room-A room on a riverboat used by authorized personnel of a Class A licensee to monitor and record gaming and other activities conducted within the riverboat gaming operation; - (B) Chief administrative officer-Means the president of a corporation, the managing partner of a partnership, the general partner(s) of a limited partnership, the individual of a sole proprietorship, the managing agent of a joint venture, or the managing agent of a limited liability company.
+For a consortium of financial participants where no formal chief administrative officer exists, chief administrative officer shall mean the chief administrative officer of the largest financial participant; - (C) Chip-A nonmetal or partly metal representative of value, redeemable for cash, and issued and sold by a holder of a Class A license for use in gaming other than in electronic gaming devices on the license holder's riverboat; - (D) Commission-The Missouri Gaming Commission or its agents; - (E) Commission surveillance room-A room(s) on each riverboat for the exclusive use of the commission or commission agents for monitoring and recording of gaming and other activities; - (F) Continuously docked excursion-A continuously docked excursion boat shall set a schedule of excursion as required by the definition of excursion.
 This schedule shall designate a specific time for boarding.
-On each scheduled excursion, no new passengers shall board after the specified time for boarding has expired; - (H) Craps-A game in which dice are rolled to make different points or combinations; and - (I) Critical program storage media-Any program storage media that contains software that may affect the integrity of gaming, including but not limited to game, accounting, system, and peripheral firmware devices involved in or which significantly influence the operation and calculation of game play, game display, game result determination, game accounting, revenue, or security, and which must be verified utilizing an external third-party methodology approved by the commission and which may, as determined by the commission, have security seals attached thereto.
+On each scheduled excursion, no new passengers shall board after the specified time for boarding has expired; and

+(G) Critical program storage media-Any program storage media that contains software that may affect the integrity of gaming, including but not limited to game accounting, system, and peripheral firmware devices involved in or which significantly influence the operation and calculation of game play, game display, game result determination, game accounting, revenue, or security, and which must be verified utilizing an external third-party methodology approved by the commission and which may, as determined by the commission, have security seals attached thereto.